jrsawvel/Wren/README.md

 * Client-side JavaScript is used only with the editor.
 * Reading time and word count are calculated for each post.
 * The author has a lot of freedom.
+* Optionally, the .html and .txt files can be copied to an AWS S3 bucket.

 ### Longer Description